top of page

 • Write about your feelings.
 Journaling can help you process emotions and track your growth.

 • Seek support.
-Talking with friends, family, professional coach or counselor can provide perspective and encouragement.
+Talking with friends, family, a professional coach, or a counselor can provide perspective and encouragement.

 Recognizing that your identity is evolving allows you to embrace this new chapter with curiosity rather than fear.